 You'll probably speak to me via email at various points during the booking process.
 I run CB Dogs admin and booking systems and am always on hand to help with enquiries about classes via email.
 I love dogs (probably more than people) but don't currently have any of my own.
 I do, however, spend plenty of time with Clare's two (Harley-Quinn and Alfie) and suspect they probably secretly love me more than they love her.

-We have a great team of class assistants and volunteers that also help out in our classes.
+We have a small team of dedicated volunteers that also help out in our classes to further their knowledge of dog training and behaviour.

 Depending on which class you join you'll most likely meet at least one of them!